christex-foundation/progression-framework/frameworks/product.md

     content:
       - level: 1
         criteria:
-          - 'Collaborates daily with members of the product squad to ship and iterate.'
+          - 'Collaborates daily with members of the product and design squads to ship and iterate.'
           - 'Understands the objectives of and participates actively in team ceremonies.
 Prepared and organised to make the most of squad time.'
       - level: 2
         criteria: